Analyzing Multimodal Interaction Strategies for LLM-Assisted Manipulation of 3D Scenes: Results

 \paragraph{Queries did not necessarily guide participants to find the BM strategy.} P2, P9, and P12 who did not try the bulk modification strategy in Task 1 posed 3, 6, and 7 queries respectively, but only P9 shifted to a combination of the incremental exploration strategy and bulk modification strategy in Task 2, while P2 and P12 continued with the incremental exploration strategy and were not successful in matching the scene to the target appearance.

-\paragraph{Participants who tried BM in Task 1 achieved high performance in Task 2.} P1, P3, P4, P5, P6, P7, P8, P10, and P11 tried the bulk modification strategy in Task 1.
-All these participants were able to complete Task 2 to match exactly the target scene (P1, P3-P6, P8, P10, P11) or match sufficiently close (T*) to the target scene (P7).
-Friedman tests on the task completion time of these participants also revealed a \textbf{significantly shorter ($\chi^2=2.78, p<.05$) completion time of Task 2 compared with Task 1}.
+\paragraph{Participants who tried BM in Task 1 achieved high performance in Task 2.} P1, P3 to P8, P10, and P11 tried the bulk modification strategy in Task 1.
+All participants were able to complete Task 2 to match exactly the target scene (P1, P3-P6, P8, P10, P11) or match sufficiently close (T*) to the target scene (P7).
+Wilcoxon Signed-Rank tests on the task completion time of these participants also revealed a \textbf{significantly shorter ($W=3, p<.05, |r|=.78$) completion time of Task 2 compared with Task 1}.